 The Inspector General's Office (IGO) located in Geneva is responsible for the investigation of staff and service providers who do not observe or perform their functions in line with the highest standards of integrity, and fosters a culture of respect, transparency and accountability throughout the organisation as required by the UN Charter, Code of Conduct, rules, regulations and policies.

-All feedback, concerns and complaints provide Australia for UNHCR with valuable facts on how we may improve our systems and processes.
+All feedback, concerns and complaints provide Australia for UNHCR with valuable insights on how we may improve our systems and processes.
 We are committed to integrating this information into our operations by ensuring that all staff and volunteers are trained and where appropriate, involved in the complaints handling process.

-The handling of complaints is a key performance measure within the organisation and is regularly reported to staff, senior management and our board.
+The handling of complaints is a key performance measure within the organisation and is regularly reported to staff, senior management and our Board.
 The data is reviewed and analyse and we use this information to:

 If possible, please provide the following information when making a complaint, providing feedback or reporting misconduct: